|This article appears in the October issue of Dogs Today.|

 Every dog catalog and magazine is packed with ads offering up various types of collars, halters, and leashes.
-Every bookstore is packed with dog training guides promoting clickers, hand signals, e-collars, food rewards, ball rewards, scent-training, and every kind of freshly-potted canine philosophy.
+Every bookstore is packed with dog training guides promoting clickers, hand signals, food rewards, ball rewards, scent-training, and every kind of freshly-potted canine philosophy.

 But no device or method matters if the owner does not have the self-discipline to show up everyday to actively work with his or her own dog.

 This is Hagrid’s secret, and it’s not one you can buy in the magic shops in Diagon Alley.

 ** All At Sea at the AKC (6-2009)